-Coronavirus-hit Mississippi, Louisiana, pounded by tornadoes, at least 8 dead
+Coronavirus-hit Mississippi, Louisiana, pounded by tornadoes, at least 8 dead in region

 “Because of COVID-19, we are not looking at sheltering like we have in the past,” Shane Smiley, the Ouachita Parish Police Jury president, told the Monroe News-Star.
 “We are trying to work through this and see if we can secure hotel rooms.
 This is for anybody who is displaced.
 The reason being is we are trying to continue social distancing."

-Strong storms pounded the Deep South on Sunday, killing at least eight people in south Mississippi and damaging up to 300 homes and other buildings in northern Louisiana.
+Strong storms pounded the Deep South on Sunday, killing at least six people in south Mississippi and damaging up to 300 homes and other buildings in northern Louisiana.
+One person was killed in Arkansas.

 One person killed was in Walthall County, two were killed in Lawrence County and three were killed in Jefferson Davis County, Mississippi Emergency Management Agency director Greg Michel said.
 All three counties are more than an hour's drive south of Jackson, near the Louisiana state line.